solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 - Limits of both sides are NOT SAME, so it's not continuous, then of course not differentiable.

-# `Local Linearity`
+# `Local linearity & Linear approximation`
-> `Local Linearity` is for approximating of a point's value by its near known point.
+> `Local linearity` is for approximating of a point's value by its near known point.

 Just think of a curve, a good way to approximate its Y-value, is to find another known point near it, and make a line connecting two points, then gets the value by linear equation.